Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: KQ Puppis system

-Thus, we proceed to fit the Br$\gamma$ line in $|V|$, $\rm DPHI$ and $\rm T3PHI$ in PMOIRED using the unresolved point source model for KQ Pup B, while the rest of the spectrum is fitted with a uniform disk representing KQ Pup A. Based on $a \sin(i)$ value from \citet{rossi92} and distance of 779 pc from \citetalias{bailer21}, the semi-major axis of the system is be $\sim 16 \: \rm mas$, while KQ Pup B should be closer to KQ Pup A than that, following the recent periastron.
-We were able to recover the position of KQ Pup B via the Br$\gamma$ emission in all 3 VLTI snapshots, relative to the centre-of-mass.
-The best and most stable position solution gives a separation of about $\sim 5 \: \rm mas$, which we use.
-There are other local minima of the fit at $> 15 \: \rm mas$, which would result in unrealistic masses for the system.
+We proceeded to fit the Br$\gamma$ line in $|V|$, $\rm DPHI$ and $\rm T3PHI$ in PMOIRED using an unresolved point source model for KQ Pup B, while the rest of the spectrum is fitted with a uniform disk representing KQ Pup A. Based on the $a \sin(i)$ value from \citet{rossi92} and the distance of 779 pc from \citetalias{bailer21}, the semi-major axis of the system is $\sim 16 \: \rm mas$, while KQ Pup B should be closer to KQ Pup A than that, following the recent periastron.
+We were able to recover the position of KQ Pup B relative to KQ Pup A via the Br$\gamma$ line in all VLTI snapshots.
+The best and most stable position solution gives a separation of $\sim 5-10 \: \rm mas$ at different epochs.
+There are other local minima of the fit at larger separations, which would result in unrealistic masses for the system.
 We show an example of the data and its fit in Fig. \ref{fig:pmoired_obs}.
-We list the results from fitting in Table \ref{table:table_vlti_results}, including the determined values of the angular diameter of KQ Pup A and the spectral parameters of Br$\gamma$.
+We list the results of the fitting in Table \ref{table:table_vlti_results}, including the determined values of the angular diameter of KQ Pup A and the spectral parameters of Br$\gamma$.